nuxeo/doc.nuxeo.com-content/src/nxdoc/desktop-and-mobile/nuxeo-drive/nuxeo-drive-installation-configuration.md

 ## Requirements
 To be able to synchronize folders on your computer, you need to install the Nuxeo Drive client on your computer.
-We provide OS-specific installers for Mac OS X and Windows, available from the Nuxeo Drive tab of the Home.
+We provide OS-specific installers for macOS and Windows, available from the Nuxeo Drive tab of the Home.
-For Linux, you need a PyQt4 with WebKit support.
 {{#> callout type='note' }}
 GNU/Linux support for Nuxeo Drive is fragile and currently depends on several obsolete modules.
 Keep an eye on our [roadmap]({{page page='nuxeo-drive-roadmap'}}) for developments and the [deployment instructions on GitHub](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/deployment.md) for more information.
 {{/callout}}